frkatona/teensy-ekit-module/README.md

 REMEMBER to adjust the length of the trigger array if you have more or fewer sensors.
 Is this how C++ programmers really live?

+Modify the name.c file in this repository to change the name of the MIDI device in your DAW

 ## To-do

-- [ ] implement a more robust peak detection algorithm that monitors the trend in the signal rise and decay
+- [x] implement a more robust peak detection algorithm that monitors the trend in the signal rise and decay
-- [ ] scale up sensors to match the piezos on my custom ekit, eventually scaling to the number of analog pins
-- [ ] measure latency (currently manageable, but noticeable) and optimize ADC logic
+- [x] scale up sensors allowable sensors
+- [x] get latency difficult to detect
+- [ ] implement logic for foot pedal CC for the Lemon hi-hat compatible with Kontact Studio Drummer
+- [ ] implement rimshot piezos (may need special logic to reject a batterhead detection when it's simultaneous with a rimshot detection)
 - [ ] add digital QoL like MIDI channel selector to the struct
 - [ ] extend to triggering local samples on an SD card and pair with i2s audio output
 - [ ] rethink the serial writes to graph independent oscilloscope views for the signals to dial in sensitivities with the trim pots
+- [ ] test with a cheap Arduino with serial support like the Nano (~3/$20) to see if this could be made more affordable

 ## Resources